The human heart & organs for pre-school toddlers

 Below there is a break down of what Toddler S and I focused on when we learned about the human heart and how we broke it down into a month-long activity.
 He showed such a great interest in the topic and was curious to learn more.
 His interest in how to keep our heart healthy and what it needs is what sparked a few of the subsequent activities about healthy eating.

-Human body & organs activity for toddlers:
+Human body & organs activity for toddlers, weekly activities:

 WEEK ONE